 Where is the Project?
 What trail is the project on, and where on the trail will the project be?
 What organization manages the trail?
 If this is not the same as the proposing organization, show that the managing organization will accept the project.

 What is the Project?
-Briefly, what are you planning to do, and how will it benefit the trail system?
+Briefly, what are you planning to do?

 When will the project begin/end?
 When do you expect to begin the project and how long (calendar time) it will take.